Pink is a joyful, large scale, interactive and immersive installation.

 a circular video floor animation of a koi pond (3mins),

 large-scale digital paintings 48"x88",

-4 x 25 feet long silk rivers
+4 x 25 feet long silk rivers billowing in the wind

 Liliane Blom believes play is underrated in modern society and puts great emphasis on joy and the ephemeral qualities of time.
 She describes her work as:

 " Personal and poetic, rhythmic and layered, my work merges the world of sound and vision - the internal with the external.
 It focuses on borderlines ... those mostly invisible boundaries that separate me from you, us from them, reality from fantasy, childhood from adulthood, life from death, us from the natural world.

 My installations are an attempt at immersing the viewer in my vision of the world.
 The essence lies in the interaction between the viewer and the artwork, which is why all my installations are immersive and interactive.
 They are multi-sensory experiences, that engage with sound/touch and light.
 Playful, they unapologetically appeal to our sense of wonder.
 And invite the viewer to come play."